Permafrost/Tundra/README.md

     * `$system` is a returned IData document containing the software version, environment settings, Java properties, well-known directory locations, and memory usage.

+### Thread

+* #### tundra.thread:current

+  Returns information about the currently executing thread.

+  * Outputs:
+    * `$thread` is an `IData` document containing information about the currently executing thread.

+      * `id` is the unique identifier of the thread in the current execution context.

+      * `name` is the human-readable name that was assigned to the thread when it was created.

+      * `description` is the thread's built-in string representation of itself.

+      * `state` is the thread's current status, and can be one of the following
+        values:
+        * `NEW` - a thread that has not yet started is in this state.
+        * `RUNNABLE` - a thread executing in the Java virtual machine is in this state.
+        * `BLOCKED` - a thread that is blocked waiting for a monitor lock is in this state.
+        * `WAITING` - a thread that is waiting indefinitely for another thread to perform a particular action is in this state.
+        * `TIMED_WAITING` - a thread that is waiting for another thread to perform an action for up to a specified waiting time is in this state.
+        * `TERMINATED` - a thread that has exited is in this state.

+      * `priority` is the thread's priority as an integer.
+Threads with higher priority are executed in preference to threads with lower priority.

+      * `group` is the name of the thread group this thread belongs to.

+      * `alive?` is a boolean indicating if the thread is currently alive.
+A thread is alive if it has been started and has not yet died.

+      * `interrupted?` is a boolean indicating if the thread has been interrupted.

+      * `daemon?` is a boolean indicating if the thread is a daemon thread.
+        Daemon threads do not block the JVM from exiting even if they are still running.

+      * `stack` is a document list describing the call stack associated with this thread.

+      * `thread` is the actual `java.lang.Thread` object itself.

+* #### tundra.thread:list

+  Returns a list of all threads known in the current execution context.

+  * Outputs:
+    * `$threads` is an `IData[]` document list containing information about the all threads known in the current execution context.

+      * `id` is the unique identifier of the thread in the current execution context.

+      * `name` is the human-readable name that was assigned to the thread when it was created.

+      * `description` is the thread's built-in string representation of itself.

+      * `state` is the thread's current status, and can be one of the following
+        values:
+        * `NEW` - a thread that has not yet started is in this state.
+        * `RUNNABLE` - a thread executing in the Java virtual machine is in this state.
+        * `BLOCKED` - a thread that is blocked waiting for a monitor lock is in this state.
+        * `WAITING` - a thread that is waiting indefinitely for another thread to perform a particular action is in this state.
+        * `TIMED_WAITING` - a thread that is waiting for another thread to perform an action for up to a specified waiting time is in this state.
+        * `TERMINATED` - a thread that has exited is in this state.

+      * `priority` is the thread's priority as an integer.
+Threads with higher priority are executed in preference to threads with lower priority.

+      * `group` is the name of the thread group this thread belongs to.

+      * `alive?` is a boolean indicating if the thread is currently alive.
+A thread is alive if it has been started and has not yet died.

+      * `interrupted?` is a boolean indicating if the thread has been interrupted.

+      * `daemon?` is a boolean indicating if the thread is a daemon thread.
+        Daemon threads do not block the JVM from exiting even if they are still running.

+      * `stack` is a document list describing the call stack associated with this thread.

+      * `thread` is the actual `java.lang.Thread` object itself.

 ### Time Zone